 - How much your personal injury case is worth; and

-- Whether you should file an insurance claim or lawsuit to get compensated.
+- Whether you should file an insurance claim or lawsuit to receive compensation.

-A skilled personal injury lawyer on your side can help you speed up the claims process while fighting for the maximum compensation you deserve.
+A skilled personal injury lawyer can help speed up the claims process while fighting for the maximum compensation you deserve.
 It’s true that you can settle your claim faster if you accept a lower settlement offer.

 However, doing so is not recommended because you need the settlement offer to reflect the full extent of your injuries and damages.
 Also, keep in mind that once you accept a settlement offer, you automatically waive your right to additional compensation for your injury.